Adjusted net assets

 Total Shareholder Return or TSR

-The Total Shareholder Return or TSR is calculated based on the change in the stock price over the considered period, taking into account the gross dividend(s) received during that period and reinvested in shares when received.
+The Total Shareholder Return or TSR is calculated based on the change in the stock price over the considered period, taking into account the gross dividend(s) received during that period and reinvested in shares when received, on an annualised basis.

 Velocity on float (%)